-The countdown to the Tour de France 2019 is on and all eyes will be fixed on defending squad Team Ineos, as they look to add another Grand Tour to their ever-growing tally.
+The Tour de France 2019 is here and all eyes are fixed on defending squad Team Ineos, as they look to add another Grand Tour to their ever-growing tally.

-Sir Dave Brailsford’s team will be returning as the outright favourites, having won six of the last seven editions with three different riders.
+Sir Dave Brailsford’s team return as the outright favourites, having won six of the last seven editions with three different riders.

 Last year, the long-serving Geraint Thomas took his first ever Grand Tour victory when he rode to a surprise win in France.

 His four-time Tour winning team-mate Chris Froome finished on the podium, having won the Giro d’Italia just weeks earlier.